Succulent beef and crispy vegetables seasoned with generous amounts of spices, Sichuan boiled beef is super flavoursome!

 2. Chop the spices small then place onto the cooked beef.
 Pour hot oil over to sizzle.
 This last procedure really enhances the “Málà” taste of the dish.
 Serve it hot with steamed rice.

-Looking for more spicy dishes?
-Check out my other recipes, such as:
+Looking for more spicy Sichuan dishes?
+Check out these classic recipes:

 Sichuan boiled beef (Shui Zhu Niu Rou, 水煮牛肉)